meetbryce/vibe-saver/README.md

 ## Commands

+- `vibe save <message>` - Save your current vibes, use this every time you make a successful change
-- `vibe start` - Setup the current folder for vibe-saver to manage
+- `vibe start` - Set up the current folder for vibe-saver to manage (only needed once per project)
-- `vibe clone <url>` - Grab vibes from the cloud
+- `vibe clone <url>` - Grab code from the cloud (when you want to work on an existing project for the first time on a machine)
-- `vibe save <message>` - Save your current vibes
-- `vibe push` - Sync your vibes to the cloud
+- `vibe push` - Sync your vibes to the cloud (this uploads all your saves to github)
-- `vibe pull` - Get latest vibes from the cloud
+- `vibe pull` - Get latest vibes from the cloud (most useful when working on multiple machines)
 - `vibe undo` - Undo last vibe save
 - `vibe status` - Check your current vibe status
 - `vibe history` - See your vibe history
-- `vibe publish <tag>` - Publish a stable vibe version
+- `vibe publish <tag>` - Publish a stable vibe version (use this to track major changes)

+## Need Help?

+- Run `vibe help` to see all available commands and options.
 - `vibe help [command]` - Display help for a specific command

-## Need Help?

-Run `vibe help` to see all available commands and options.